rain-1/stage0-specs/hex1.md

 # pointers

+A pointer is referenced using `%l` and is a relative address.

-The size of a pointer is
+the size of a pointer is
 * 32 bit on x86
-* 64 bit on x64
+* 32 bit on x64
 * 16 bit on KNIGHT